Kaarti22/Vehicle-Speed-Detection/README.md

 ## 📌 Problem Statement

 Given a road surveillance video:

-- Detect vehicles.
+* Detect vehicles.
-- Track them as they move.
+* Track them as they move.
-- Estimate and log their speed when they cross two predefined horizontal lines that are a known real-world distance apart.
+* Estimate and log their speed when they cross two predefined horizontal lines that are a known real-world distance apart.
-- Display the tracked vehicles with ID and speed on the video.
+* Display the tracked vehicles with their speed on the video.

 ---

 ## ✅ Key Features

-- ⚡ Real-time vehicle detection using **YOLOv11**.
+* ⚡ Real-time vehicle detection using **YOLOv11**.
-- 🧠 Tracking using **Kalman Filter** + simple IOU-based matching.
+* 🧠 Tracking using **Kalman Filter** + simple IOU-based matching.
-- 📏 Speed estimation using timestamped line crossing.
+* 📏 Speed estimation using timestamped line crossing.
-- 🧾 Logs speed events and tracks to `speed_log.json`.
+* 🧾 Logs speed events and tracks to `speed_log.json`.
-- 📹 Annotated output saved as `result.mp4`.
+* 📹 Annotated output saved as `result.mp4`.
-- 🛠️ Logging system integrated for each key operation.
+* 🛠️ Logging system integrated for each key operation.
-- ❌ Ignores **parked motorbikes** and **persons** for speed estimation.
+* ❌ Ignores **2-wheelers** and **persons** for speed estimation.
+* ❌ Filters out slow vehicles moving below 5 km/h.

 ---